 Own people first.
 It seems that the best-performing and largest nation states, China and the US, have unambiguously chosen to continue with the sovereign nation state concept of international independence and competition between nations.
 They are both in the forefront of technology because they know that whoever controls technology will become the ultimate economic winner.
-Both countries are also working on freeing up the country from foreign influences.
+Both countries are also working on liberating the country from foreign influences.
 Own people first seems to be the main motto and not only for these nations.
 We see that China and US are fighting with each other for power and are increasingly forcing other countries to choose for “friendship” with China or the US.
-This is illustrated by, among other things, the discussion about Huawei and more recently ASML.
+This is illustrated by – among other things – the discussion about Huawei and more recently ASML.
 The US will increasingly force “partner” nations to abandon Chinese technology.
 In the meantime China is silently creating a group of loyal “partners” depending on Chinese financial credits.

-Opposed interests of China and US and big companies.
-The result is that a controversy is growing between the policies of larger companies and that of sovereign nation states.
+Conflicting interests of China and US and their big companies.
+The result is that a controversy is growing between the policies of bigger companies and that of sovereign nation states.
 Businesses flourish by international cooperation and exchange and not by competition between nations.
 Companies like Huawei are hampered by being linked with the Communist Party.
 And that applies to all companies in China.
 Also American companies want to do business with the whole world, not hampered by American sanction, security (Patriot Act) or trade barrier laws.
 Meanwhile, European companies, like ASML, NXP, are increasingly affected by the feud between China and the US.